Toman (film): Production

 Zdeňka Šimandlová received request for screenplay about Zdeněk Toman.
-She worked on it for 4 years even after the request was taken back. Šimandlová approached Ondřej Trojan with the screenplay in 2010.
-Trojan became fascinated by the character of Zdeněk Trojn and agreed to make film according to the screenplay.
+She worked on it for four years even after the request was taken back. Šimandlová approached Ondřej Trojan with the screenplay in 2010.
+Trojan became fascinated by the character of Zdeněk Trojan and agreed to make film according to the screenplay.
 The screenplay was severely modified to make it more historically accurate.
 Martin Šmok was invited to the production as a history advise to assure historical accuracy of the film.

 Trojan started to gather finances for the film.
 He planned to start filming in 2014 but negotiations with Czech Television took longer than expected.
 Trojan decided to start when the film had 70% of finances ensured.

 Filming started on 4 April 2017.
 It took place in Brdy and later moved to Prague.
 Some parts were filmed at Barrandov Studios.
 Shooting finished on 30 October 2017.
 Director and producer Ondřej Trojan announced that the film is expected to have difficult post-production.

 Release

-Premiere was scheduled for 12 April 2018 but had to be moved to 4 October 2018 as a result of problematic post-production.
+Premiere was scheduled for 12 April 2018, but had to be moved to 4 October 2018 due to problematic post-production.
 The film eventually had a limited premiere for accredited audience at Slavonice Film Festival.
 It was distributed for Cinema on 4 October 2018.